Finding Aids

 The collection consists of 164 78 rpm phonograph recordings of Enrico Caruso, John McCormack, recordings of classical music composed by Beethoven, Grieg, and of popular musical artists of the 1920s and 1930s.
 Additional recordings contain instructional Latin lessons.
 The was collected by Edward J. McDermott of North Providence, Rhode Island and donated by him to Providence College in 1976-77.

-Thomas M. McGlynn, O.P. papers
+Thomas M. McGlynn, O.P. collection (SC022)

-NAACP – Providence, R.I.
-Branch collection
+NAACP Providence Branch collection (SC015)

 Newspapers collection